mem48/geocompr/main.md

 ## Spatial data aggregation

-Like attribute data aggregation, covered in section \@ref(attribute-data-aggregation), spatial data aggregation is a way of *condensing* data, to show some statistic about a data object (typically mean average or total) in relation to a *grouping variable*.
+Like attribute data aggregation, covered in section \@ref(attribute-data-aggregation), spatial data aggregation is a way of *condensing* data.
+Aggregated data show some statistic about a variable (typically mean average or total) in relation to some kind of *grouping variable*.
-For attribute data aggregation on the world dataset, we used the `continent` variable to group the data.
+For attribute data aggregation the grouping variable is another variable, typically one with few unique values relative to the number of rows.
+The `continent` variable in the `world` dataset is a good example: there are only 8 unique continents but 177 countries.
-There are only 8 distinct continents so the aggregation process resulted in a map of the world divided into 8 parts represented by 8 rows of data and an aggregated `pop` variable representing the total population per continent (see Figure \@ref(fig:continent-pop)).
+In section \@ref(attribute-data-aggregation) the aggregation process condensed the `world` dataset down into only 8 rows and an aggregated `pop` variable representing the total population per continent (see Figure \@ref(fig:continent-pop)).

+Spatial data aggregation is the same conceptually but uses a *spatial* grouping object: the number of rows in the output represents the number of features in the *grouping object* that relate to the *geometries* of the input dataset.

 <!-- - `aggregate.sf()` - aggregate an sf object, possibly union-ing geometries -->
 <!-- - disaggregation?? `st_cast()` - https://github.com/edzer/sfr/wiki/migrating -->